When shopping protein powders, most people get so hung up over the protein content that they hardly even bother to check the other Nutrition Facts.

 The Best Low Sodium Protein Powders

-When we set out to discover the best protein powders with low sodium, were we in for a surprise.
+When I set out to discover the best protein powders with low sodium, I was in for a surprise.

 Most of the brands that we had used before had much more than the stipulated 140mg low sodium limit that we were looking for.

-But after spending a few days scrutinizing ingredients labels, we found not one, but 8 protein powders, all with less than 140mg of sodium.
+But after spending a few weeks scrutinizing ingredients labels, I found not one, but 8 protein powders, all with less than 140mg of sodium.